-Choose to come for either a full year or semester study.
-In either case, students take classes alongside ambitious international and domestic students on the lovely PKU campus.
+Choose to apply for either a full year or spring semester study.
+In any case, students take classes alongside ambitious international and domestic students on the lovely PKU campus.
 Applications are reviewed and final acceptance will be made by Peking University.

 - Through year-long study, maximize your Chinese language skills, gain new perspectives on your field of study, and develop a deeper understanding of China and the world today.